maddymontaquila/AccedeSimple/README.md

    aspire run
    ```

+Open the Aspire dashboard and enter your Azure Subscription ID to deploy the AI models.

 You're now ready to use the Accede Travel Concierge application!

 ## Deployment

 Follow the standard [deployment guidance for Aspire](https://learn.microsoft.com/dotnet/aspire/deployment/azure/aca-deployment)

-1. In the root directory, run the following command
+1. In the Aspire AppHost's directory, run the following command

    ```bash
    azd init